Making The Case

 Objective evidence is information based on facts.
 It can be verified through analysis, measurement and use of conclusive observation or analytical tools.
 Objective evidence is proof.
 It is the truth.

-By implying the brightly colored scans are “objective evidence” of a chronic brain disease, they distract from the need to keep digging to learn “what” addiction is, and instead send researchers in search of new pharmaceuticals[iii] or other fixes for something yet to be identified.
+By implying the brightly colored scans are objective evidence of a chronic brain disease, they distract from the need to keep digging to learn what addiction is, and instead send researchers in search of new pharmaceuticals[iii] or other fixes for something yet to be identified.

-If we wish to truly understand addiction, to really know what it is, we must be willing to challenge even highly credentialed “scientific evidence.”
+If we wish to truly understand addiction, to really know what it is, we must be willing to challenge even highly credentialed scientific evidence.
 We must press the industry, or do the work ourselves, to get to the truth.

-Don’t you think it’s time that they stop talking about how manageable addiction is, and start sharing verifiable data to demonstrate how measurably effective it can be?
+Dont you think its time that they stop talking about how manageable addiction is, and start sharing verifiable data to demonstrate how measurably effective it can be?

-Because very honestly, the conclusions being touted as the product of the industry’s “remarkable” scientific advances, literally “redefining the addiction arena,” are pretty much the same conclusions that were presented by Bill W. and Dr. Bob in their 1939 Big Book of Alcoholics Anonymous.
+Because very honestly, the conclusions being touted as the product of the industrys remarkable scientific advances, literally redefining the addiction arena, are pretty much the same conclusions that were presented by Bill W. and Dr. Bob in their 1939 Big Book of Alcoholics Anonymous.

-And the “exceptional breakthroughs” in treatment follow the same basic steps, targeting the same general goals set forth by the AA founders – to help people commit to a sober lifestyle and lifelong process of managing their addiction symptoms.
+And the exceptional breakthroughs in treatment follow the same basic steps, targeting the same general goals set forth by the AA founders to help people commit to a sober lifestyle and lifelong process of managing their addiction symptoms.

-What’s “new” in treatment are a variety of supplemental elements, typically added to established methods, including a host of pharmaceuticals aimed at improving moods, lessening cravings, or substituting for specific addictive substances. images retreadIn some cases, technology-driven procedures such as deep brain stimulation[xi] are being explored as treatment enhancements, intended to redirect or discourage urges to seek and use substances.
+Whats new in treatment are a variety of supplemental elements, typically added to established methods, including a host of pharmaceuticals aimed at improving moods, lessening cravings, or substituting for specific addictive substances.
+In some cases, technology-driven procedures such as deep brain stimulation[xi] are being explored as treatment enhancements, intended to redirect or discourage urges to seek and use substances.

 At least to date, the highly promoted, remarkable insights and treatment innovations, seem best compared with retread tires, where modern new techniques are being layered over established addiction beliefs and treatment methods.
 The effect has been new-looking practices that perpetuate the pattern of failure to help people recover, and failure to prevent or slow the growth of addiction[xii].

-screen shot bedazzlerOr maybe, with all of the glittering generalities being tossed about, the industry’s remarkable, amazing, exciting, efforts and breakthrough accomplishments[xiii] can better be depicted as a BeDazzler – adding shiny embellishments to entrenched views from the 1930’s, rather than seizing the opportunity to become the revolutionary reformer we so urgently need.
+Or maybe, with all of the glittering generalities being tossed about, the industrys remarkable, amazing, exciting, efforts and breakthrough accomplishments[xiii] can better be depicted as a BeDazzler – adding shiny embellishments to entrenched views from the 1930s, rather than seizing the opportunity to become the revolutionary reformer we so urgently need.

-I think it’s safe to say we missed the boat when the cutting edge science and imaging technology first came on the scene.
+I think its safe to say we missed the boat when the cutting edge science and imaging technology first came on the scene.
 It could have been applied to examine, and conceivably upend the outdated beliefs.
-It could have led researchers to see addiction, not as a disease, but as a wholly treatable condition, encouraging true innovation in treatment methods aimed at defeating addiction. screen shot coulda woulda shouldaBut instead, the technology was turned inward, and was focused on developing complex new explanations and techniques to embellish old ideas and practices.
+It could have led researchers to see addiction, not as a disease, but as a wholly treatable condition, encouraging true innovation in treatment methods aimed at defeating addiction.
+But instead, the technology was turned inward, and was focused on developing complex new explanations and techniques to embellish old ideas and practices.

-Today, eighty years after addiction was first declared a chronic disease of the brain, forty years following NIDA’s inception with its mission to apply science in the fight against addiction, and about 35 years since brain imaging technology arrived to offer never-before-imagined views of the brain and its functions – after all this time – we remain pretty much in the same place.
-The same beliefs; the same practices, made more complex with layered enhancements, but underneath, it’s all pretty much the same.
+Today, eighty years after addiction was first declared a chronic disease of the brain, forty years following NIDAs inception with its mission to apply science in the fight against addiction, and about 35 years since brain imaging technology arrived to offer never-before-imagined views of the brain and its functions – after all this time – we remain pretty much in the same place.
+The same beliefs; the same practices, made more complex with layered enhancements, but underneath, its all pretty much the same.

 Getting Started

-The major obstacle blocking needed advances in addiction treatment, is the simple fact that we really don’t know what addiction is, beyond its characteristic symptoms.
+The major obstacle blocking needed advances in addiction treatment, is the simple fact that we really dont know what addiction is, beyond its characteristic symptoms.

-screen shot what is it?In spite of all we’ve been able to see and learn about the brain through the significant technological growth, scientists still have been unable to objectively detect or diagnose addiction.
+In spite of all weve been able to see and learn about the brain through the significant technological growth, scientists still have been unable to objectively detect or diagnose addiction.

 We cannot detect any impairment in the midbrain reward system long-thought to lead people to use substances[xiv]; we cannot identify an addiction gene, or point to the closing addiction bond in the executive brain area signaling full-blown addiction.
 We cannot quantify neurotransmitter dopamine volumes[xv] to identify what might be considered normal or abnormal, or simply to plot the full spectrum of NT output levels and mark individual volumes as falling within an average range or somewhere above/below the average.